czubi1928/czubi1928/README.md

 **Key Achievements:**

-- Implemented a NoSQL Apache Cassandra database, **increasing system throughput by 428%** compared to the previous solution (from 6,014 [PostgreSQL] to over 31,748 [Apache Cassandra] records per second).
+- Implemented a NoSQL Apache Cassandra database, **increasing system throughput by 428%** compared to the previous solution (from 6,014 [PostgreSQL] to over 31,748 [Apache Cassandra] records per second)
-- Automated the generation of database performance and security reports using pgBadger, leading to faster issue identification and resolution.
+- Automated the generation of database performance and security reports using pgBadger, leading to faster issue identification and resolution
-- Modified the AUTOVACUUM policy in PostgreSQL, resulting in a **10% increase in data writing speed**.
+- Modified the AUTOVACUUM policy in PostgreSQL, resulting in a **10% increase in data writing speed**
-- Developed a Python program for archive processing that **reduced data restoration time from hours of manual work to near-instantaneous**.
+- Developed a Python program for archive processing that **reduced data restoration time from hours of manual work to near-instantaneous**

 **Core Competencies:**